I: Administrative Information II: Course Details

 Peer Evaluation 10%

-The principle of academic honesty requires that all work submitted for evaluation and course credit be the original, unassisted work of the student.
-Cheating or plagiarism including borrowing, copying, purchasing or collaborating on work, except for group projects arranged and approved by the professor, or otherwise submitting work that is not the student's own violates this principle and will not be tolerated.
-Students who have any questions regarding whether or not specific circumstances involve a breach of Academic Honesty are advised to discuss them with the professor prior to submitting the assignment in question.
+The principle of academic integrity requires that all work submitted for evaluation and course credit be the original, unassisted work of the student.
+Cheating or plagiarism including borrowing, copying, purchasing or collaborating on work, except for group projects arranged and approved by the professor, or otherwise submitting work that is not the student’s own violates this principle and will not be tolerated.
+Students who have any questions regarding whether or not specific circumstances involve a breach of academic integrity are advised to review the Academic Integrity Policy and procedure and/or discuss them with the professor.

-Sheridan is committed to provide a learning environment that respects the dignity, self esteem and fair treatment of every person engaged in the learning process.
+Sheridan is committed to provide a learning environment that supports academic achievement by respecting the dignity, self-esteem and fair treatment of every person engaged in the learning process.
 Behaviour which is inconsistent with this principle will not be tolerated.
-Details of Sheridan's policy on Harassment and Discrimination, Academic Integrity, and other academic policies are available in the Sheridan policy website.
+Details of Sheridan’s policy on Harassment and Discrimination, Academic Integrity, and other academic policies are available on the Sheridan policy website.